jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

     i = h(client identity) % n

+Note that the client identity can (and should) be something that remains private to the client itself; the resolver service need not be told about the identity, even if the client's concept of its own identity leads it to select a particular resolver service.
+To avoid disclosing DNS usage patterns to all resolvers, the identity needs to be persistent information, perhaps obtained from the operating system, user account, hardware, or a random value chosen upon the first use of the application.

-While this satisfies the first overall goal in {{goals}}, it does nothing about splitting information regarding a particular client to different services.
+While this algorithm satisfies the first overall goal in {{goals}}, it does nothing about splitting information regarding a particular client to different services.

 ## Random